Mintbase/Grants-Program/applications/puzzletask_license_nft.md

 Puzzletask - Blockchain Client Certification
 - Client NFT Certification
 - A brief description of your project.
 - Puzzletask is a no-code platform for Food Safety and Traceability Management serving Hospitality and Food Retail Sectors towards supply chain optimization.
 We cater to suppliers, hotels, retailers, and end consumers to encourage interaction in a data exchange micro-economy that incentivizes the sharing of valuable data to optimize the supply chain.
 Our solution has two revenue streams, one based on a SaaS Module and the other based on a Data Monetizing module.
-In orther to slowly bring Blockchain technology for such a traditional sector as Food retail and Hospitality, we are launching our an NFT Certificate to highlight the customers that are getting into the digital transformation path.
+In orther to slowly bring Blockchain technology for such a traditional sector as Food retail and Hospitality, we are launching our NFT Certificate to highlight the customers that are getting into the digital transformation path.
 This certification approach, from customer certification to license management, can be used in many ways in our business model.
 The solution will be based on the implementation of an ERP connected NFT Minter that will be available for the community in a form of a library.

 - An indication of how your project relates to / integrates into the Mintbase / NEAR ecosystem.
   - We are bringing a real life use case for NFTs as a way to certify our customers and provide them with a simple first contact with blockchain and NEAR wallet.